MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - 7: Saturday
 - 8: Never

-The default value is 8, never.
+The default value is 0, Everyday.
-If you specify a value of 8 or do not specify a value, Windows Defender does not perform scheduled scans.
+If you specify a value of 8 , Windows Defender does not perform scheduled scans.

 ```yaml
 Type: Day